Classic Motorcycle Build

 Ironhead valve spring height

 Prior to Evo models, Sportsters did not have valve stem seals from the factory, which means they'll always burn a little oil.
-Adding seals to the intake side helps the most, since intake valves tend to 'suck' mixture in.
+Since intake valves suck air-fuel mixture in, adding seals to the intake side helps the most.
 Seals are not as important on the exhaust side.

 Valve Lapping